joe-wojniak/PythonForFinance/README.md

 # PythonForFinance
-Examples inspired by book Python For Finance
+Examples inspired by the book Python for Finance

+Python for Finance, 2nd ed, Hilpisch, Yves